 16 runners who did not have asthma were given either 8 capsules of Omega XL or placebo (olive oil) for 12 weeks.

 Results: Omega XL did not improve lung functioning.

 Omega XL significantly reduced various measurements of muscle damage compared to the placebo.
-Those taking omega XL also had significantly less reduction in muscle strength after exercise.
-While study was funded by Pharmalink International, the maker of Omega XL, the researchers report no conflicts of interest and the company played no role in the study.
+Those taking the supplement also had significantly less reduction in muscle strength after exercise.
+While the study was funded by Pharmalink International, the maker of the supplement, the researchers report no conflicts of interest and the company played no role in the study.

-The aim of this study was to determine if Omega XL could reduce breathing problems during exercise in people with asthma.
-Basically they were looking to see if Omega XL would help exercise-induced asthma symptoms.
-This study lasted 8 weeks and involved 20 college aged men and women with mild to moderate asthma symptoms.
+The aim of this study was to determine if the supplement could reduce breathing problems during exercise in people with asthma.
+Basically researchers wanted to see if the supplement would help exercise-induced asthma symptoms.
+This study lasted 8 weeks and involved 20 college-aged men and women with mild to moderate asthma symptoms.
 Students were randomly given either a placebo or 1200 mg of Omega XL (8 capsules) per day.

 Those taking Omega XL saw a significant reduction in average asthma symptom scores as well as a significant reduction in the use of asthma medication use.